elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dependencies-and-umbrella-apps.markdown

 end
 ```

-This dependency refers to the latest version of plug in the 0.5.x version series that has been pushed to Hex.
+This dependency refers to the latest version of Plug in the 0.5.x version series that has been pushed to Hex.
 This is indicated by the `~>` preceding the version number.
 For more information on specifying version requirements, see the [documentation for the Version module](/docs/stable/elixir/#!Version.html).

 Typically, stable releases are pushed to Hex.
 If you want to depend on an external dependency still in development, Mix is able to manage git dependencies, too: